crodier/software-blog/_posts/2023-10-07-cost-of-a-microservice.md

 But Amazon first started and
 was highly successful with a monolith, after which they transitioned to microservices due to their incredible size.
-If you want to be like Amazon then perhaps follow their footsteps; first, build a highly successful and inexpensive monolith.
+If you want to be like Amazon then perhaps follow their footsteps, by building an inexpensive monolith.

 Once you are a success you can examine the cost/benefits of breaking it up into microservices - but not before you